How The Price Of Oil Caused A Downturn In The Recycling Business

 If you live in a place that picks up your recycling, it's easy to think they're doing it to save the earth.
 In fact, companies make money off recycling - lots of money.
 It's a $100 billion business.
 And as Stacey Vanek Smith from our Planet Money team explains, that business has fallen on hard times.

-STACY VANEK SMITH, BYLINE: I followed my old newspapers and yogurt containers to my neighborhood recycling center, a place in Brooklyn called Sims.
+STACEY VANEK SMITH, BYLINE: I followed my old newspapers and yogurt containers to my neighborhood recycling center, a place in Brooklyn called Sims.

 My garbage comes here - or my recycling - sorry.